bgawalt/reader_bot/README.md

 (Note that `BookCollection.{num_to_go_msg, page_rate_msg}` use dummy placeholder values for `book_title` and `progress` when generating their `Post`s.)

+That class, `Post`, also defines the two-parameter `next_post_timestamp_sec` method which takes in requirements on (a) how many days the bot *must* stay silent after posting, via the `min_gap_days` parameter, and (b) the desired typical interarrival gap between posts, via the `mean_gap_days` parameter.
+The method hashes the four fields of `Post` to deterministically arrive at a timestamp when the next post should appear.

 The library functions `get_previous_update` and `save_update` perform the actual DB query operations.
 (Each function pulls up its own local connection and cursor on each call -- that's fine, since ReaderBot only calls each once